Documentation

 • ph has designed and shared another version that also fits both the SSR and PCB, mounted on the back of the machine.

-• You can also buy a pre-printed GaggiMate Pro PCB housing or download the model and print it yourself.
+• You can buy a pre-printed PCB housing from the GaggiMate Shop, or download the model and print it yourself.
 Note that this housing only holds the PCB.
 You’ll need a separate solution for the SSR.

 Before You Begin